- 134 views

 Although exploring the reef and it’s dive sites is a must-do experience (which also makes our list, of course) there are many other things to see in or near Cairns, from cathedrals with a difference to culturally diverse food and extreme sports.
 Have a read of our top 10 things to do in Cairns.

-One of the seven natural wonders of the world, the Great Barrier Reef is more easily visited from Cairns than almost anywhere else.
-Offering visitors amazing underwater scenery and some of the best diving sites in the world.
+One of the seven natural wonders of the world and a top attraction in any Australia tour, the Great Barrier Reef is more easily visited from Cairns than almost anywhere else.
+Offering visitors amazing underwater scenery and some of the best diving sites in the Great Barrier Reef.

 Arlington Reef and Green Island are the closest destinations for Cairns-based scuba dives, snorkeling tours and boat trips as they lie in an area 20 – 40 km from the town.
 These are just two of the 2,900 reefs and 900 islands that form the largest living structure in the world.